 While not always a strict requirement, coding skills are becoming increasingly beneficial for Network Engineers.
 Automation is becoming a significant part of network management, and knowing how to write scripts to automate routine tasks can be a big advantage.
 Understanding programming languages such as Python, Perl, or Ruby can help a Network Engineer to create these scripts.
 Additionally, software-defined networking (SDN) is an emerging field where coding skills are particularly valuable.
 While you can certainly work as a Network Engineer without coding skills, having them can make you more efficient and open up more opportunities.

 What is the job role of a network engineer?

 A Network Engineer's role involves designing, implementing, and maintaining the organization's network infrastructure.
 This includes setting up and managing networks like LAN (Local Area Network), WAN (Wide Area Network), and cloud networks.
 They are also responsible for troubleshooting network issues, ensuring network security, and optimizing network performance.
 A Network Engineer works with a range of network hardware like routers, switches, and firewalls, and network management software.
 In some organizations, Network Engineers might also be involved in managing telecommunication networks.
 Overall, they ensure the smooth running of the network, enabling the organization's computer systems to communicate efficiently.

-Get matched with Top Network Engineers in 48 hours 🥳Hire Top Network Engineers
+Get matched with Top Network Engineers instantly 🥳Hire Top Network Engineers